-The Directors believe that the Society is well placed to manage its risks successfully, having considered its business activities and overall financial position, including liquid cash balances, cash flow forecasts and capital adequacy levels.
+The Directors believe that the Society is well placed to manage its risks successfully, having considered its business activities and overall financial position, including liquidity and capital adequacy levels.

 Based on this assessment, the Directors are confident that the Society will be able to continue in operation and meet all its liabilities as they fall due over the period considered.